OUR HEARTS ON OUR SLEEVE

 The Troll’s name is Martin Thompson and you can still view his posts on the charity’s pages.

-His actions, although not so far reaching as Nick Howell’s, were aimed at spreading defamatory comments about the Directors personally rather than the charity itself.
+His actions have been focused on spreading defamatory comments about the Directors personally, rather than the charity itself.

 This he has done in different ways, including by publishing a website he personally created for the sole purpose of causing malicious damage.